omerkara/omer-kara-personal/content/industry/04-wb-sierra-leone/index.markdown

 ## Info.
 title: "Sierra Leone CEM"
 subtitle: "Agriculture Sector Deep Dive"
-excerpt: "As a data scientist, I am responsible for collecting, analyzing, and visualization FAO data for Sierra Leone CEM in The World Bank." ## Shown on the Industry Main Page, but does not shown on the Industry Page.
+excerpt: "As a data scientist, I was responsible for collecting, analyzing, and visualization FAO data for Sierra Leone CEM in The World Bank." ## Shown on the Industry Main Page, but does not shown on the Industry Page.

 ## Metadata.
-date: "2023-02-05"
+date: "2023-12-31"
 author: Omer Kara
 draft: false
 featured: false